 - Coaches and referees should ensure pre-match that players are aware of the "Mayday" Procedure and its application.
 Refer to the Rugby AU Smart Rugby online course for clarification. - A legal wheel goes forward and through the opposition scrum.
-A wheel that spins around at pace (usually on its axis) is illegal and should be penalised (PK).
-No wheeling by a team until the LH and TH have both shown clear intent to move forward.
+A wheel that spins around at pace (usually on its axis) is illegal and should be penalised (PK). - Only after both props have made a forward movement together, will a team be allowed to wheel.
+Referees should not reward a team that initiates a wheel without dominance.